-But as the time drew closer, and our days together were numbered, we both began to be a bit nervous about our parting of ways.
+But as the time drew closer, and our days together were numbered, we both began to get a bit nervous about our parting of ways.
 Still, we knew it would be good for us to experience travelling apart, and I was pretty excited to see my friends, as well as spend some time alone to write, think, read…whatever.

 But as the taxi pulled away with my beloved on the back seat yesterday afternoon, I felt like we’d made a terrible mistake.

 I felt like it should be me going to China too, but there I was at the hotel, not knowing what to do with myself.

 I hoped the morning would bring a change in my mood, which luckily it did.
 I awoke with positivity at the prospect of a solitary day in one of my favourite cities.